Mateusz-AWS/aws-ha-webapp/README.md

 Live Demo: http://alb-web-996721267.us-east-1.elb.amazonaws.com/

-This setup ensures high availability by distributing traffic across multiple instances and automatically replacing unhealthy ones.
+This setup ensures high availability by distributing traffic across multiple instances and automatically replacing unhealthy instances.

+---

+## Why I built this

+I built this project to simulate a real production environment and develop hands-on skills required for Cloud Support and Cloud Operations roles.

+The goal was to understand how cloud systems behave under failure conditions and how to troubleshoot real-world issues.

 ---